shadowisf/CalculatorApp/README.md

 ## SETUP
 1. Clone and open this repository in VSCODE
-2. Run `Login.java` in `/src/calculator` and login with admin as username and password.
+2. Run `Loading.java` in `/src/calculator` and login with admin as username and password.
 Or run `Menu.java` in the same folder if you don't want to go through the login system

 &emsp;